-Jonathan Moore 0 0 0 Executive Director of CSi and Credit Suisse Securities (Europe) Limited.
-Mr. Moore is also Head of Credit Products in EMEA and Senior Manager for Credit & Clients in the UK.
-Member of the Board of Directors of CSi and of Credit Suisse Securities (Europe) Limited.
-Mr. Moore is also a Member of the Board of Directors of Association for Financial Markets in Europe.
-Andreas Gottschling (Non-Executive) 0 Independent member of the Board of Directors, Chair of the Advisory Remuneration Committee, Member of the Risk Committee and Member of the Nominations Committee of CSi and Credit Suisse Securities (Europe) Limited.
-Mr. Gottschling is an independent member of the Board of Directors, Chair of the Risk Committee, and Member of the Audit Committee and the Governance & Nominations Committee of Credit Suisse AG and Credit Suisse Group AG.
-Mr. Gottschling is also a Non-Executive Director, Risk Committee Chair and Audit Committee member of Deutsche Börse AG.
-Nicola Kane 0 0 Executive Director, Global Head of Group Operations and Co-Head of Operations' Solutions of CSi and Credit Suisse Securities (Europe) Limited.
-Trustee of Credit Suisse EMEA Foundation.
-Ms. Kane is also a Board Member of International Association of Securities Services.
-Debra Davies (Non-Executive) 0 Independent member of the Board of Directors, Member of the Audit Committee, Nomination Committee and the Advisory Remuneration Committee of CSi and Credit Suisse Securities (Europe) Limited.
-Ms. Davies is also: Non-Executive Director and Member of the Risk Committee, Audit Committee and Remuneration Committee of AXA UK plc; and Non-Executive Director of AXA Insurance UK Doris Honold 0 Independent member of the Board of Directors, Chair of the Risk Committee, Member of the Audit Committee, Nomination Committee and Conflicts Committee of CSi and Credit Suisse Securities (Europe) Limited.
-0 Non-Executive Director of Move Digital AG (Credit Suisse AG affiliate).
+Brook House (Clapham Common) Management Company Limited.
+Jonathan Moore Managing Director in the Investment Bank Division of the Issuer.
+Mr. Moore is also Co-Head of Global Credit Products, Head of Credit Products in EMEA and Senior Manager for Credit & Clients in the UK.
+Member of the Board of Directors of the Issuer and of Credit Suisse Securities (Europe) Limited.
+Nicola Kane Managing Director in the COO division of the Issuer.
+Ms. Kane is also Global Head of Group Operations and Co-Head of Operations Technology and Solutions Delivery.
+Member of the Board of Directors of the Issuer and Credit Suisse Securities (Europe) Limited.
+Debra Jane Davies (Independent Non- Executive) Independent member of the Board of Directors, Member of the Audit Committee, Nomination Committee, Conflicts Committee and the Advisory Remuneration Committee of the Issuer and Credit Suisse Securities (Europe) Limited.
+Ms. Davies is also: Non-Executive Director and Member of the Risk Committee, Audit Committee and Remuneration Committee of AXA UK plc; Non- Executive Director of AXA Insurance UK plc and AXA PPP Healthcare Limited.
+Clare Brady (Independent Non-Executive) Member of the Audit Committee and the Conduct and Financial Crime Control Committee of the Issuer.